-As of July 31, 2016, we own one U.S. provisional patent application that relates to ZGN-1061.
+As of October 31, 2016, we own one PCT patent application and other foreign counterpart applications that relate to ZGN-1061.

-As of July 31, 2016, we own eleven issued U.S. patents, and 14 pending U.S. patent applications with pending foreign counterpart applications, all of which relate to our internal efforts to discover novel MetAP2 inhibitors.
-Of these, one issued U.S. patent and two pending U.S. patent applications with pending foreign counterpart patents and patent applications and two U.S. provisional patent applications, relate to our early-stage product candidate ZGN-839.
+As of October 31, 2016, we own 11 issued U.S. patents, one pending PCT application, and ten pending U.S. patent applications with pending and issued foreign counterpart patents and patent applications, all of which relate to our internal efforts to discover novel MetAP2 inhibitors.

 We cannot provide any assurances that any of our pending patent applications that mature into issued patents will include claims with a scope sufficient to protect ZGN-1061 and our other product candidates.
 Other parties have developed technologies that may be related or competitive to our approach, and may have filed or may file patent applications and may have received or may receive patents that may overlap or conflict with our patent applications, either by claiming the same methods or formulations or by claiming subject matter that could dominate our patent position.
 The patent positions of biotechnology and pharmaceutical companies, including our patent position, involve complex legal and factual questions, and, therefore, the issuance, scope, validity and enforceability of any patent claims that we may obtain cannot be predicted with certainty.
 Patents, if issued, may be challenged, deemed unenforceable, invalidated, or circumvented.
 U.S. patents and patent applications may also be subject to interference proceedings, ex parte reexamination, or inter partes review proceedings, supplemental examination and challenges in district court.
 Patents may be subjected to opposition, post-grant review, or comparable proceedings lodged in various foreign, both national and regional, patent offices.
-These proceedings could result in either loss of the patent or platent application or loss or reduction in the scope of one or more of the claims of the patent or patent application.
-In addition, an adverse decision in an interference proceeding can result in a third party receiving the patent right sought by us, which in turn could affect our ability to develop, market or otherwise commercialize ZGN-1061 and our other product candidates.
+These proceedings could result in either loss of the patent or denial of the patent application or loss or reduction in the scope of one or more of the claims of the patent or patent application.
+In addition, such proceedings may be costly.

+Thus, any patents that we may own or exclusively license may not provide any protection against competitors.
+Furthermore, an adverse decision in an interference proceeding can result in a third party receiving the patent right sought by us, which in turn could affect our ability to develop, market or otherwise commercialize ZGN-1061 and our other product candidates.